pvtex/esp32-rfid/README.md

 * [ESP32-RFID](https://github.com/pvtex/esp32-rfid) ESP32-RFID - Access Control with ESP32 and Wiegand

 ## License
 The code parts written by ESP-RFID project's authors are licensed under [MIT License](https://github.com/pvtex/esp32-rfid/blob/stable/LICENSE), 3rd party libraries that are used by this project are licensed under different license schemes, please check them out as well.

+[^1]: If you use the DTWonder DR-R002 board you have to patch the ethernet library if you want to compile the firmware on your own.
+      All needed information can be found [here](./boards/dtwonder-DT-R002/PATCH/).